kubevela/kube-trigger/README.md

 # kube-trigger

-> This project is still in development.
+> This project is in its early stage.
+Don't expect to be able to use it yet.

 kube-trigger can list and watch kubernetes object event and trigger an event to destination.
 The project is inspired by [kubewatch](https://github.com/vmware-archive/kubewatch).